Leeeeeeapgn/Project2_Lede/README.md

 I spent endless hours in Datawrapper, QGIS and Wikipedia and then finally found this post, which nearly made me cry:  https://www.datawrapper.de/blog/weekly-china-high-speed-rail-geojson-import

 After importing those rail lines, I repeated the same  process for the Yellow River.
 But again, the full river was too much data for Datawrapper, which meant back to QGIS and realizing after a while that it didn't work really.
+Last but not least there were the tracks which are just about to be built, so how to import them?

 In the end all was done but not really satisfying.